Notes

 • Clear definition of qualification criteria — what signals indicate a lead worth passing to the human team?
 This requires explicit discussion, not assumption.

 • Careful script and tone design — the agent represents the brand.
-The conversational tone, the questions asked, and the way objections are handled need to reflect how the company wants to be perceived.
+Conversational tone, the questions asked, and the way objections are handled need to reflect how the company wants to be perceived.

 • Integration with CRM and booking systems — if the agent can’t write to the CRM and access the calendar, it creates work rather than saving it.

 • Human escalation paths — every AI agent needs a clear path to human intervention.
-Prospects who ask unexpected questions, express significant frustration, or present unusual situations need to reach a human quickly.
+Prospects with unexpected questions, significant frustration, or unusual situations need to reach a human quickly.

 • Supervised initial operation — running the agent in supervised mode for the first 4–6 weeks, reviewing every conversation, identifies where the agent breaks before those breakdowns affect real leads.